-The main purpose of the Academy's online access and computers is for school work.
+The main purpose of The Academy's online access and computers is for school work.
 We ask that students always prioritize that main purpose.
-We also recognize the growing relevance of mobile communications and applications.
-We believe that there are specific acceptable times and places for the range of computer/electronic device activities.
+We also recognize the growing relevance of mobile communications and applications, and believe in the importance of each individual developing a personal understanding of productive and meaningful technology use.
 Herewith, our guidelines: